FormingWorlds/PROTEUS/docs/source/usage.rst

 can contain blank lines.
 Comments are indicated with a # symbol.
 A lot of these parameters are not validated by the code, so it will misbehave if unreasonable inputs are provided.

+.. list-table:: Model input parameters
+   :header-rows: 1

+   * - Name
+     - Description
+     - Type and doma

-* ``star_model``
+   * - ``star_model``
      - The star model to use for calculating the spectrum and luminosity.
 Options are the legacy implementation, the Baraffe model, and the Mors model.
      - (Integer) 0: Legacy, 1: Mors, 2: Baraffe.

-* ``star_rot_percentile``
+   * - ``star_rot_percentile``
      - The percentile used to find rotation rate of star from a distribution when the Mors evolution model is selected.
      - (Float) 0 to 100.

 * ``star_mass``
    - Mass of the host star, in units of solar masses.